profydev/reddit-timer-wjkmartin/README.md

     <img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-yellow.svg" />
   </a>
 </p>

 ![App Search Screen](./docs/reddit_timer_search_reactjs.png "Search Reactjs SubReddit")

-<h2 align="center"> The heatmap demonstrates the highest concentrations of successful posts at a glance.</h2>
+> The heatmap demonstrates the highest concentrations of successful posts at a glance based on the most popular posts of that subreddit.
+> The data is fetched as needed from the Reddit API.
+> You can click on a cell of the heatmap to drill down into the individual posts.

 <br />

 ## About This Project